tuya/tuya-lighting-open-api-sdk-java/README.md

 ## Prerequisites

 - To use this SDK for Java, you must first create an account of Tuya's commercial lighting SaaS.
 - Also, you must get an `AccessKey ID` and an `AccessKey Secret`.
-Create a project on the [IoT Development Platform](https://iot.tuya.com/cloud/) and view the **Authorization Key** on the details page of the project.
+Create a project on the [Tuya IoT Development Platform](https://iot.tuya.com/cloud/) and view the **Authorization Key** on the details page of the project.

 ## Install dependency